Japan With Kids: How to Plan A Japan Family Trip

 Take A Cruise Around Mt.
 Fuji

-Take a tranquil cruise across Lake Kawaguchi, where the serene waters mirror the majestic snow-capped Mt.
+When traveling to Japan with kids, don't forget to take a tranquil cruise across Lake Kawaguchi, where the serene waters mirror the majestic snow-capped Mt.
 Fuji.
 Let the gentle breeze carry the pink petals of cherry blossoms or the golden hues of autumn leaves, creating a picturesque scene to enjoy with your kids and family.
-Lake Ashi is another option, with the Torii near the lake to capture as well.
+Lake Ashi is another option, with the vermilion torii near the lake to capture as well.

 Tokyo

-Hotels around Shinjuku, Shibuya, and Ueno with stations and parks nearby are always good options when traveling with kids, not only convenient for transportation but also without the worry of finding places like Shinjuku Gyoen and Uneo Park to relax.
+Hotels around Shinjuku, Shibuya, and Ueno with stations and parks nearby are always good options when traveling with kids, not only convenient for transportation but also without the worry of finding places like Shinjuku Gyoen, Pokémon Cafe, and Ueno Park to relax.
 Also, if there are animation enthusiasts in your family, Chiyoda is your perfect gateway to the captivating Akihabara district.

 Kyoto